How to Get Pen Ink Out of Clothes

-How to tackle pen ink stains from ballpoint and water-based products
+How to remove pen ink stains from ballpoint and water-based pens

 - First and most importantly, fresh ink stains on clothes are much simpler to get rid of than ones that have dried.
 Whenever possible, act fast to ensure that the following pen stain removal tips work effectively, Blot the stain – Head to the kitchen sink, then grab a clean cloth or an old towel and lay the clothing with the pen stain on top.
 Next, pour cold water over the blemished area and continue to gently dab at the stain with a separate clean cloth.
 The goal is that most of the pen stains will transfer off the clothing to the clean cloth.